Unstoppable Force Meets Immovable Object

 - Only two people in the world of Soon I Will Be Invincible have "Invincibility" listed as a power...

-- Harry Dresden defines the mind games between him and Molly in this way.
+- The Dresden Files: Harry Dresden defines the mind games between him and Molly in this way.
 He has a big, obstinate castle (unmovable object) while her attacks are equivalent to several Mongolian Hordes (irresistible force).
 It usually ended in a draw and two headaches.